oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/namespace-management.md

       kubernetes/charts/weblogic-operator \
       --reuse-values
   ```
-  **Note:** This example assumes you used a local file based Helm chart
+  **Note:** This example assumes you used a local file-based Helm chart
   in local directory `kubernetes/charts/weblogic-operator` when first
   installing the operator, and that the operator release name is `weblogic-operator`.
 - If you still run into problems after you perform the `helm upgrade` to re-initialize a namespace
   that is deleted and recreated, then you can
   try [forcing the operator to restart]({{< relref "/userguide/managing-operators/troubleshooting#force-the-operator-to-restart" >}}).

-For a detailed discussion of the operator's security related resources,
+For a detailed description of the operator's security related resources,
 see the operator's role based access control (RBAC) requirements
 which are documented [here]({{< relref "/userguide/managing-operators/rbac.md" >}}).